axelnine/resume/README.md

 Each part is divided into a section by a separating comment.
 To run, please download the tex file and run it in a LateX editor.
 TexStudio is advised.

+You can define your own classes of sections by modifying the section builder at the top of the TeX file.

 ### Courtesy

 [Sourabh Bajaj](https://github.com/sb2nov)